JakeRoggenbuck/JakeRoggenbuck.github.io/content/posts/optimizing-course-api.md

 showTableOfContents: true
 ---

-This is a overview of optimizations done to a course search app.
+This is an overview of optimizations done to a course search app.
 I noticed that as our traffic increased and we added more computationally expensive features like vector search, our API got slower.
 After noticing this, I started running optimization tests and found places for improvements.
 Here are a few of those improvements.

 ![speed optimization graph](../../images/newest_speed_test_all_courses.png)